rajatmehta1524/rajatmehta1524/README.md

 I'm a Machine Learning Engineer specializing in Computer Vision and Generative AI.
 Currently exploring advanced Deep Learning architectures including **Vision Transformers**, **ConvNeXt**, and **GANs**.

-- 🎓 M.Tech/B.Tech in [Your Degree], [Your University]
+- 🎓 Master of Science in Robotics and Autonomous Systems, Northeastern University
-- 🤖 Passionate about ML, CV, and real-world applications in robotics and healthcare
+- 🤖 Passionate about ML, CV, and real-world applications in Vision and Autonomy
 - 🔬 Research experience in 3D reconstruction, SLAM, and multi-view geometry
-- ✍️ Writing research reports in CVPR/ICCV format
-- 🌍 Based in [Your Location]

 ---